 Even as Americans become more aware of the perils of identity theft and the need for better security practices, it's still relatively easy for thieves to obtain strangers' sensitive personal information.

-"There are a number of ways criminals can gain access to your personal information — from a data breach to a phishing email scam to good, old-fashioned dumpster diving," said Trey Loughran, chief marketing officer of the credit-monitoring agency Equifax.
+"There are a number of ways criminals can gain access to your personal information — from a data breach to a phishing email scam to good, old-fashioned dumpster diving," said Trey Loughran, head of U.S. information solutions at the credit-monitoring agency Equifax.
 "Some fraudsters pose as tax preparers offering discounts to file your return, or even as the IRS itself through fake emails."

 Sophisticated identity thieves often have accomplices with access to sensitive data.
 In 2011 and 2012, two Florida identity-theft gangs were discovered using hospital records, stolen by employees of medical billing agencies, to file thousands of false tax returns and collect at least $35 million in refunds.

 The bottom line, Loughran said, is that criminals know how lucrative it can be for them to file fake tax returns, and hence are constantly inventing new schemes to steal your personal information.

 What the IRS is doing to stop tax-refund theft

 The Internal Revenue Service knows about tax-return identity theft, and the agency has increased its efforts to catch the fraud attempts.
 The IRS has thousands of employees trained to sniff out potential identity-theft cases among the millions of returns that are filed.

 Eva Velasquez, CEO and president of the Identity Theft Resource Center in San Diego, said that because most Americans interact with the IRS only once a year, it's difficult to spot fraudulent returns.

 "The IRS gets a snapshot of our lives once a year," Velasquez said.
 "In that time period, things change, sometimes dramatically.